CrescentCloud/CrescentCloud/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Cloud Architect, Data Migration, Data Visualization and Data Warehousing
+- 🔭 I’m currently working on Cloud Architect, Migration and Data Visualization
-- 🌱 I’m currently learning AI and Cyber Security
+- 🌱 I’m currently learning AI and Automation
 - 👯 I’m looking to collaborate Cloud Architect
 - 🤔 I’m looking for help with AI
 - 💬 Ask me about ... what you want? :) :)